Welcome.

 Perhaps it was a trick of the gloom, but now that the alchemist was clean, Yadleen was struck by the family resemblance to her master.
 His eyes were the same shade of light brown, and he had the same peaked hairline.
 Midnight black hair shone faintly in the candlelight.
 Faint freckles dusted his swarthy, clean-shaven face.
 In the place of the fetid clothes he’d worn before, Akal had provided him with a kurta suit of blue cotton.

 Rajeev appraised Yadleen with a cold, dissecting look, the kind that made one reflexively hold one’s breath and wait for judgment to be passed.
-The sheer arrogance of it made her stomach seethe.
+The sheer arrogance made her stomach seethe.
 It was one thing to be silently peeled apart by someone like Master Baig, an honorable man who’d earned his place in the world.
 Receiving that same treatment from the fruit of an Unnamed branch was perverse.
 He should be the one seeking approval, rather than judging others.

 That breathless moment ended when Rajeev turned his back on her.
 To Master Baig, he said, “I wish to speak with you privately.”